 I could not believe an independent administrative tribunal would believe the parking company over me, despite me having submitted proof of good standing through all the receipts from the previous times we parked and charged there.
 How could they not consider the proof properly and disregard administrative legal principles of motivating their decision?
 While this government function of parking has been privatised, the companies are still bound by administrative legal safeguards to protect citizens against arbitrary sanctions and abuse of power.
 This concept seemed completely foreign to Norway.

 After researching the Parkeringsklagenemnda, it was easy to find out they are paid directly from the parking tickets issued.
-It’s written in the law.
+It’s regulated by law.
 So why would they rule out a ground for issuing tickets when their income depends on those tickets and they are paid by the parking companies?
-They are not independent nor impartial.
-This tribunal is in violation of Article 6 ECHR.

-Even though court fees for the court of first instance were almost 3,000 NOK, I decided to appeal.
-I thought, in a Scandinavian country where customer rights are protected well, this will work.
+While administrative sanctions fall under administrative law and appeal procedures would be free in the Netherlands, this was not the case in Norway.
+There is no distinction between administrative and civil law, and administrative cases are dealt with like civil cases.
+And even though court fees for the court of first instance were almost 3,000 NOK, I decided to appeal.
+I thought, in a Scandinavian country where customer rights are supposedly protected well, this will work.
 I am truthful, they were not.
 It could not fail?
 It shouldn’t.

 A judge from the Sandefjord court guided my application process (not the content).
 I had argued based on the merits of the case itself but also mentioned procedural violations by Parkeringsklagenemnda based on administrative law and Article 6.
 The judge recommended that I leave Parkeringsklagenemnda out of it, saying I should start a separate procedure if I wish, but this would be very expensive and he did not recommend it.
 So, I removed those claims but had no further way to tackle the tribunal.